On index-exponent relations over Henselian fields with local residue fields: Introduction

-The basic notation and terminology used and conventions kept in this paper are standard, like those in \cite{Ch2} and \cite{Ch4}.
-For a Henselian field $(K, v)$, $K _{\rm ur}$ denotes the compositum of inertial extensions of $K$ in $K _{\rm sep}$; the notions of an inertial, a nicely semi-ramified (abbr, NSR), an inertially split, and a totally ramified (division) $K$-algebra, are defined in \cite{JW}.
-Valuation-theoretic preliminaries used in the sequel are included in Section 2.
+The basic notation and terminology used and conventions kept in this paper are standard, like in \cite{Ch2}, I, \cite{Ch4} and \cite{Ch5}.
+We write $Z(B)$ for the centre of an associative ring $B$.
+Given a Henselian field $(K, v)$, $K _{\rm ur}$ denotes the compositum of inertial extensions of $K$ in $K _{\rm sep}$; the notions of an inertial, a nicely semi-ramified (abbr, NSR), and a totally ramified (division) $K$-algebra, are defined in \cite{JW}.
+Section 2 includes valuation-theoretic preliminaries used in the sequel.
 By a Pythagorean field, we mean a formally real field whose set of squares is additively closed.
-As usual, $[r]$ stands for the integral part of any real number $r \ge 0$.
-Given a field extension $\Lambda /\Psi $, $I(\Lambda /\Psi )$ denotes the set of its intermediate fields.
-Throughout this paper, Galois groups are viewed as profinite with respect to the Krull topology, and by a profinite group homomorphism, we mean a continuous one.
-The reader is referred to \cite{L}, \cite{Efr2}, \cite{JW}, \cite{P} and \cite{S2}, for missing definitions concerning field extensions, orderings and valuation theory, simple algebras, Brauer groups and Galois cohomology.
+As usual, $[r]$ stands for the integral part of a real number $r \ge 0$, and for any $p \in \mathbb P$, a $\mathbb Z _{p}$-extension means a Galois extension whose Galois group is isomorphic to the additive group $\mathbb Z _{p}$ of $p$-adic integers.
+The set of intermediate fields of a field extension $\Lambda /\Psi $ is denoted by $I(\Lambda /\Psi )$.
+Symbol algebras are defined, e.g., in \cite{JW} and \cite{P}, Sect.
+15.4.
+Galois groups are viewed as profinite with respect to the Krull topology, and by a profinite group homomorphism, we mean a continuous one.
+The reader is referred to \cite{L}, \cite{Efr2}, \cite{JW}, \cite{FV}, \cite{P} and \cite{S2}, for missing definitions concerning field extensions, orderings and valuations, $m$-dimensional local fields, simple algebras, Brauer groups and Galois cohomology.